 - Archimonde’s Darkness: Dark Soul now has 2 charges

 - Kil’jaeden’s Cunning: The cunning of Kil’jaeden allows you to move while casting Warlock spells for 8 sec.
 Castable while casting other spells.
 (35 second cooldown)

 - Mannoroth’s Fury: Increases the area of effect by 500% and damage by 100% of Seed of Corruption, Hellfire, Immolation Aura, and Rain of Fire for 10 sec.
 (1 min cooldown)

-- Cataclysm: Conjures a cataclysm at the target location, dealing [750% of Spell Power] Shadowflame damage to all enemies within 8 yards, and applying Immolate.
+- Cataclysm: Conjures a cataclysm at the target location, dealing [750% of Spell Power] Shadowflame damage to all enemies within 8 yards, and applying Agony and Unstable Affliction.
 (1 min cooldown)

-- Glyph of Demonic Circle: Reduces your Demonic Circle: Teleport’s cooldown by 4 seconds, which is great if you need to use it often.
+- Glyph of Demonic Circle: Reduces the cooldown of Demonic Circle: Teleport by 4 seconds.
+Use this glyph if you need to use your circle often.

 Abilities and Rotation

 The playstyle of Affliction has you cast and maintain 3 DoTS (damage over time spells) on your enemies.
 Your filler is a channeled spell, and you have a single target nuke that costs a Soul Shard.
 You start a fight with 4 Soul Shards, and regenerate them through ticks of Corruption.
 It has a chance (6%) to proc Nightfall on each tick, which restores a shard.

 - Agony: Inflicts increasing agony on the target, causing [120 + 388.8% of Spell Power] Shadow damage over 24 seconds.
 Damage starts low and increases over the duration.